Fast Multi-Agent Temporal-Difference Learning via Homotopy Stochastic Primal-Dual Optimization: black Finite-time performance analysis: proofs

 The proof is completed by combining all above bounds. \end{proof} \end{lemma}

-Lemma~\ref{lem:decomposegap} establishes that, at round $k$, the surrogate gap $\varepsilon'(\hat{x}_{i,k},\hat{y}_k)$ for agent $i$ enjoys a nice bound.
-The first two terms in the \text{NET} part describe the accumulated network error that measures the deviation of each agent's estimate from the average.
-The third term \text{PDG} determines the average of primal-dual gaps incurred by local agents that are commonly used in the analysis of primal-dual algorithms~\cite{nemirovski2009robust,nedic2009subgradient}.
+Lemma~\ref{lem:decomposegap} establishes a bound for the surrogate gap $\text{Err}'(\hat{x}_{i,k},\hat{y}_k)$ for agent $i$ at round $k$.
+The terms in \text{NET} describe the accumulated network error that measures the deviation of each agent's estimate from the average.
+On the other hand, \text{PDG} determines the average of primal-dual gaps incurred by local agents that are commonly used in the analysis of primal-dual algorithms~\cite{nemirovski2009robust,nedic2009subgradient}.